itsanubhav009/Crypto-Data-Platform/api-server/README.md

-# Worker Server - KoinX Crypto Data Platform
+# Worker Server -   Crypto Data Platform

 ## Overview

-This Worker Server is a background processing component of the KoinX Crypto Data Platform.
+This Worker Server is a background processing component of the   Crypto Data Platform.
 Its primary responsibility is to periodically trigger data refresh cycles for various cryptocurrencies.
 It achieves this by publishing messages to a NATS server, signaling the API Server to fetch and update its data from external sources like CoinGecko.

 This service is designed to be triggered by a scheduler (like GCP Cloud Scheduler) but also provides a manual trigger endpoint for development and testing.